Amit-Weis/Notes/SBI4UW/Unit 1 - Review.md

 		- will only eat stuff after certain receptor molecules (carbohydrates) have bonded with certain molecules
 - exocytosis is always done via vesicles
 - most enzymes must be activated before they can function
-- two main types of activators
+- two main types of activators for enzymes
 	- cofactors
 		- small not organic compounds
 		- attach to sections of the protein to activate it